bpetterborg/garden-automation/README.md

 # irrigation-sys
-Code to control RPi-based irrigation and garden monitoring system
+Code to control RPi-based irrigation and garden monitoring system.

+Currently Incomplete, this project is unsupported.